Page 9: Apple - Installation and Use

 Screenshot Screenshot

-When sessions are finished or saved they appear in the Session Window awaiting further management via the Session Menu at the bottom of the screen, shown via the Menu button.
-These controls apply both to sessions filled on the iOS device and to sessions sent to the iOS client device by the Mobile Data Studio server.
+When sessions are finished or saved they appear in the Active Session Window awaiting further management, either via the Session Menu at the bottom of the screen, or by tap and hold of a specific session which displays a Session Menu for managememt of the selected session.
+These controls apply both to sessions initiated and filled on the Windows 10 device and to sessions sent to the Windows 10 client device by the Mobile Data Studio server.
 Sessions that have arrived from the Mobile Data Studio server are shown in red.
-Marked sessions shown in green can be sent to the Mobile Data Studio server via TCP/IP either individually or in a batch.
-Please review page 10 Wireless (TCP/IP) functions to understand their operation.
-The Duplicate (Dup) function applies to individual selected sessions, providing a convenient duplicate of data, but as a unique new session.
-For projects installed to the iPad, the Visual Style Header should be screen resolution in pixels wide and 50 or 60 pixels high; see Office Workstation project on iPad below.
-Text font size may be convenient at size 12 on the iPad, and that will still be convenient for iPhone if the smaller screen iPhone is operated in Landscape rather than Portrait mode.
+Marked sessions can be sent to the Mobile Data Studio server via TCP/IP either individually or in a batch; they are shown in green.
+Please review page 11 Wireless (TCP/IP) functions to understand their operation.
+The Duplicate function applies to individual selected sessions, providing a convenient duplicate of data, but as a unique new session.

 Previous Page Jump to page: Next Page